TimGremalm/MidiBeatToQLC/README.md

 Run
 ===
-Run MidiBeatToQLC with the -l option to list MIDI-devices, nte your decired input-id.
+Run MidiBeatToQLC with the -l option to list MIDI-devices, note your desired input-id.
 Start QLC+ with the --web option to make sure the websocket-mode is used.
 Run MidiBeatToQLC with the -i option to start the program. python MidiBeatToQLC.py -i1